guiblanchet/bioquant/content/authors/guillaume/_index.md

   - Professor
 ---

-Guillaume Blanchet is a teacher at Université de Sherbrooke.
+Guillaume Blanchet is an assistant professor at Université de Sherbrooke.

 I am interested in the development of statistical methods and mathematical models specially designed to approach questions in biology.